RouEmpire/the-creative-media-note/pages/SEO.md

   id:: 663ecd98-0d38-42d9-bd5d-fed5157aa241
 	- First, you have to know what is your business you are on, so you can make a right key word.
 Just Heading over to **Google's Keyword Planner** in the absolute wrong step!
 		- Know What your business you are on.
-		- Know What kind of you *customers* (The user that search things like your product) -
+		- Know What kind of you *customers* (The user that search things like your product) like...
+			- In case of Gym Website
+				- People in the age between 20-40
+				- There are love to be healthy
+				-
+		-
 - # Content is King
   id:: 663ecda7-dffd-4a25-b67e-2578c6a788ad